getsentry/sentry-python/MIGRATION_GUIDE.md

 - A number of compatibility utilities were removed from `sentry_sdk._compat`: the constants `PY2` and `PY33`; the functions `datetime_utcnow`, `utc_from_timestamp`, `implements_str`, `contextmanager`; and the aliases `text_type`, `string_types`, `number_types`, `int_types`, `iteritems`, `binary_sequence_types`.
 - The deprecated `with_locals` configuration option was removed.
 Use `include_local_variables` instead.
 See https://docs.sentry.io/platforms/python/configuration/options/#include-local-variables.
 - The deprecated `request_bodies` configuration option was removed.
 Use `max_request_body_size`.
 See https://docs.sentry.io/platforms/python/configuration/options/#max-request-body-size.
+- Removed `sentry_sdk.utils.Auth.store_api_url`.
+- `sentry_sdk.utils.Auth.get_api_url`'s now accepts a `sentry_sdk.consts.EndpointType` enum instead of a string as its only parameter.
+We recommend omitting this argument when calling the function, since the parameter's default value is the only possible `sentry_sdk.consts.EndpointType` value.
+The parameter exists for future compatibility.
 - Removed `tracing_utils_py2.py`.
 The `start_child_span_decorator` is now in `sentry_sdk.tracing_utils`.
 - Removed support for the `install` method for custom integrations.
 Please use `setup_once` instead.
 - Removed `sentry_sdk.tracing.Span.new_span`.
 Use `sentry_sdk.tracing.Span.start_child` instead.
 - Removed `sentry_sdk.tracing.Transaction.new_span`.
 Use `sentry_sdk.tracing.Transaction.start_child` instead.
+- Removed support for the `install` method for custom integrations.
+Please use `setup_once` instead.
+- Removed `sentry_sdk.tracing.Span.new_span`.
+Use `sentry_sdk.tracing.Span.start_child` instead.
+- Removed `sentry_sdk.tracing.Transaction.new_span`.
+Use `sentry_sdk.tracing.Transaction.start_child` instead.

 ## Deprecated

+- Deprecated `sentry_sdk.transport.Transport.capture_event`.
+Please use `sentry_sdk.transport.Transport.capture_envelope`, instead.
+- Passing a function to `sentry_sdk.init`'s `transport` keyword argument has been deprecated.
+If you wish to provide a custom transport, please pass a `sentry_sdk.transport.Transport` instance or a subclass.